alardus/matebook/mint.md

 ## Fixes

-### Fix many issues with one step
+### Fix many issues with one tap
-First of all we need to switch to the latest Ubuntu OEM kernel (like 5.14 or above) with our hardware support:
+We need to switch to the latest Ubuntu OEM kernel (like 5.14 or above) with our hardware support:

 `sudo apt install linux-oem-20.04d`
 `sudo apt remove linux-generic linux-headers-generic linux-image-generic`